TraitDex

 Maternal and paternal lines

-Drug-response patterns
+Disease-risk patterns

-100+ trait calls
+100+ everyday trait calls